Mitja Nikolić

-Mitja Nikolić Smrdelj (born 24 February 1991) is a Slovenian professional basketball player for Derthona Basket of the Lega Basket Serie A. He also represented the Slovenian national basketball team.
-He is a 2.00 m tall small forward.
+Mitja Nikolić Smrdelj (born 24 February 1991) is a Slovenian professional basketball player for Basket Ravenna Piero Manetti.
+He also represented the Slovenian national basketball team between 2014 and 2017.

+He is 2.00 m tall and plays the position small forward.

 Nikolić spent the 2020-21 season with Remer Treviglio of the Serie A2.
 He averaged 13.4 points, 5.0 rebounds, and 3.4 assists per game.
 On September 24, 2021, Nikolić signed with Scaligera Basket Verona.

+Nikolić signed in summer 2022 with Serie A team Derthona Basket.
+He didn't break to first team - played 5 games, scored nothing and had 6 rebound, 3 assists, 1 steal.

-Personal life
+Personal life/Family

-Nikolić father was a basketball player, played for Postojna, and was an assistant coach of Slovenia national basketball team from 2004 to 2006.
-His younger brother Aleksej plays for KK Partizan.
+Nikolić's father was a basketball player who played for KD-Postojna, a professional Slovenian team located in the city of Postojna.
+His father was also an assistant coach of the Slovenian national basketball team from 2004 to 2006.
+His younger brother, Aleksej Nikolić, plays for KK Partizan.

 International career

 He represented Slovenia at the 2015 EuroBasket where they were eliminated by Latvia in eighth finals.